vibern0/musquitou/README.md

 For now, this bot is made only to help get the weather.
 In the future we are thinking about add more features.

 ### Installation:
+Before anything you need to create a slack channel and create a bot.
+In this case, he was named `musquitou-bot`<br/>
 First, generate the virtual environment by doing<br/>
 `virtualenv musquitoubot`<br/>
 and activate with<br/>